paurtg/PlayerMovement/README.md

 # PlayerMovement

 Add both of these states to a 3D object with a Player Controller component added to it.
 One state will allow you to move and control the character around the game scene, including the gravity element with ground checking and a jumping feature.
-The other state will allow you to rotate the camera attached to a player, making it able to turn our character around
+The other state will allow you to rotate the camera attached to a player, making it able to turn our character around.

 ## Contents